melissadiego/elist_analysis/README.md

 ## Refund Rates & Average Order Value (AOV)

 * **Operational & Data Governance Note:** Recorded refund rates trended downward to 0.00% in 2022.
-Rather than reflecting flawless fulfillment, this pattern reflects a known post-2021 data logging/ingestion cutoff in the raw dataset.
-REFUND_TS values are no longer populated after 2021.
+Rather than reflecting flawless fulfillment, this pattern reflects a known post-2021 data logging/ingestion cutoff in the raw dataset — REFUND_TS values are no longer populated after 2021.
 This requires a pipeline audit before any conclusions are drawn about product return performance or customer satisfaction.

 <img width="438" height="420" alt="image" src="https://github.com/user-attachments/assets/5226d696-3d2c-4141-81e4-ce58ee9cc65a" />